 As the demand increases for greater patient diversity and more subjects are needed for clinical trials, the ability to optimize recruitment capabilities while avoiding costly and unnecessary delays is critical.
 In order to successfully conduct global clinical trials, biopharmaceutical companies outsourcing clinical research must take into account linguistic and cultural differences.
 Companies that specialize in global clinical trial management currently face the challenge of providing expert services around the world.
-They must provide biopharmaceutical companies with quality translators who are experienced in clinical research, are native speakers immersed in the local culture, and are familiar with the local regulatory.
+They must supply biopharmaceutical companies with quality life sciences translation providers who are experienced in clinical research, are native speakers immersed in the local culture, and are familiar with the local regulatory.